• Skip to main content

 All reviews at GunsHolstersAndGear (GHG) have a disclaimer statement to share any potential biases that I may have about a product I am reviewing.

 The gun in this test was a loaner sent to me for review by Smith & Wesson.
-No monies or other consideration were offered or solicited for the writing of this article.
+No monies or other considerations were offered or solicited for the writing of this article.
 At the end of the review period, Smith & Wesson expected the handgun returned.
 Instead, I liked the gun enough that I purchased it.
 The purchase price was reduced from the MSRP as the gun was now a used item.

 I have no business interest in Smith & Wesson or any other firearms maker.
 Smith & Wesson is not an advertiser.